Fitter Job Description: Top Duties and Qualifications

 Fitter skills and qualifications

-• Technical aptitude and knowledge of engineering science
+• technical aptitude and knowledge of engineering science

-• Attention to detail
+• attention to detail

-• Able to interpret plans and blueprints
+• able to interpret plans and technical drawings

-• Comfortable using required machinery and tools
+• comfortable using required machinery and tools

-• Comfortable wearing protective gear and working in a noisy environment
+• comfortable wearing protective gear and working in a noisy environment.

 Fitter experience requirements